 Made with metal fiber and stainless steel construction, the burner uses pre-mixed air and gas and provides a wide range of firing rates.

 13. Water outlet (system supply)

 The water outlet is the water connection for water leaving the boiler and entering the system.
+Boiler connection is 1".

 14. Water inlet (system return)